-- 6.8 Applications which are straightforward and consistent with policies are usually determined by the planning managers under delegated powers prescribed in the Authority's Standing Orders9. - 6.9 Major applications, 'departures' (those which go against policy), or those that fall within the requirements of the Authority's Standing Orders are considered by Planning Committee. - 6.10 Applications will be approved, approved with conditions, refused, or can be withdrawn by the applicant/agent.
-In cases where Planning Committee Members resolve to make a decision contrary to the Planning Officer's recommendation, the application may be deferred to a subsequent meeting to allow officers time to prepare a further report, setting out planning policy and other considerations. - 6.11 The dates of Planning Committee and other Authority meetings can be obtained from the Authority's main office or on the website. - 6.12 At the Planning Committee, applicants or agents can speak in support of the application.
-Objectors and supporters can also speak about an application through the public participation scheme (see paragraphs 6.21 6.23 below). - 6.13 Applications may be referred to a site visit by Members at a formal meeting or by officers if they consider that a Member site visit is the most appropriate means of ensuring that Committee Members get a clear understanding of the proposal and the issues raised. - 6.14 Member site inspections are undertaken by those that sit on the Authority's Planning Committee and are made up of County, District, City or Parish Council elected Members together with those appointed directly by the Secretary of State.
-A site inspection is used to gain a better understanding of a proposal or of unauthorised development.
-As the site inspection is not a public meeting, it is not intended to give the applicant, agent or third parties an opportunity to make representations.
+- 6.8 Applications which are straightforward and consistent with policies are usually determined by the planning managers under delegated powers prescribed in the Authority's Standing Orders9. - 6.9 Under the Authority's present Scheme of Delegation to Officers, applications may not be determined by officers under delegated powers if the decision will be substantially contrary to the planning views of the relevant authority, town council, parish council or parish meeting, provided that these views are based on material planning considerations relevant to the application, and are consistent with planning policy.
+In this scenario, applications will be determined by the Planning Committee.
+This will not prevent the approval or refusal of applications where the consultee response is either 'no comment' or 'no objection', nor the approval of applications where objections can be overcome by the use of conditions or amendments to the proposal. - 6.10 Major applications, 'departures' (those which go against policy), or those that fall within the requirements of the Authority's Standing Orders are considered by Planning Committee. - 6.11 Applications will be approved, approved with conditions, refused, or can be withdrawn by the applicant/agent.
+In cases where Planning Committee Members resolve to make a decision contrary to the Planning Officer's recommendation, the application may be deferred to a subsequent meeting to allow officers time to prepare a further report, setting out planning policy and other considerations. - 6.12 The dates of Planning Committee and other Authority meetings can be obtained from the Authority's main office or on the website. - 6.13 At the Planning Committee, applicants or agents can speak in support of the application.
+Objectors and supporters can also speak about an